MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/optimize-sql-data-access.md

 ## <a name="TablePartitioning"></a>Using SQL Server table partitioning

-Starting in [!INCLUDE[nav2018_md](../developer/includes/nav2018_md.md)], the use of SQL Server table and index partitioning is a supported configuration.
+The use of SQL Server table and index partitioning is a supported configuration for on-premises installations.
 The data of partitioned tables and indexes is divided into units that can be spread across more than one filegroup in a SQL Server database.
 All partitions of a single index or table must be in the same database.
 The table or index is treated as a single logical entity when queries or updates are done on the data.
-Before SQL Server 2016 SP1, partitioned tables and indexes weren't available in every edition of SQL Server.

 Partitioning large tables or indexes can have the following manageability and performance benefits: